andreffs18/flask-template-project/README.md

 ## Wiki and FAQ's

 We try to keep our wiki up-to-date as best as we can, so if you have any questions, please use it!
-If you don't find anything regarding what you are looking for, then create an issue and we will look at it as soon as possible. :+1:
+If you don't find anything regarding what you are looking for or if you have any suggestions, then create an issue and we will look at it as soon as possible. :+1: